2015 Clinton Correctional Facility escape: Investigation

-On June 17, it was revealed that Mitchell, who had been suspended without pay from the $57,000-a-year position she held, had discussed having her husband, Lyle, killed in a potential murder-for-hire deal with Matt, whom she had been close to, and Sweat.
-According to Joyce Mitchell's confession, Matt referred to her husband Lyle as the "glitch" and planned to kill him after the escape.
-Matt reportedly gave Mitchell two pills to give to her husband Lyle to incapacitate him to facilitate the murder of Lyle.
+On June 17, it was revealed that Mitchell, who had been suspended without pay from a $57,000-a-year position she held, had discussed having her husband, Lyle, killed in a potential murder-for-hire deal with Matt, to whom she had been close, and Sweat.
+According to Joyce Mitchell's confession, Matt referred to her husband, Lyle, as the "glitch" and planned to kill him after the escape.
+Matt reportedly gave Mitchell two pills to give Lyle to incapacitate him to facilitate the murder.
 Reportedly, she later decided not to go through with Matt's plan and threw away the two pills out of sentiment for her husband.
 Authorities did not believe Mitchell's husband knew of or participated in the breakout.
 According to the Press-Republican, he visited his wife on June 16 and then the New York State Police barracks in Malone, New York, the next day, to speak with authorities.
-The search then expanded to an area beyond the 16 square miles around the prison that was being searched.
+The search then expanded to an area that was being searched beyond the 16 square miles around the prison.
 Some roadblocks were lifted and the force reduced from over 800 to about 600.

 Police received several tips during the last few days of the manhunt.
 They also deduced that Matt had fallen ill due to consuming spoiled food or dirty water, based on soiled undergarments discovered at one of the cabins the duo had broken into.
 Further investigation led to police finding Matt.
-Interrogations with Sweat after his capture revealed he and Matt practised their escape once in the prison and were nearly found on two occasions during the manhunt.
+Interrogations with Sweat after his capture revealed he and Matt practiced their escape once in the prison and were nearly found on two occasions during the manhunt.
 During the first instance, he and Matt were hiding in a cabin when three people arrived to check on it, debated whether they should stay or leave, and then left.
 On the second instance, Sweat was hiding in a hunting tree stand that was passed by a police officer.
 Sweat also claimed he and Matt separated on June 23 after Matt became unfocused and was "slowing him down".
 An autopsy of Matt was released on August 6, which verified his cause of death as skull fractures and brain damage from being shot.
 It also revealed he had a blood alcohol level of 0.18%.